eastrd/ArchivEye/README.md

 - [x] Set index path to be at app path by default
 - [x] Add search system
 - [ ] Add threading for multiple workers to index a directory
-- [ ] Add initial tests to verify OCR and Img Ext are working with sample PDF and images and texts

 ### Frontend